-The MPFR process is expected to have minimal impact to customer service.
-Business mail entry, Post Office, station and branch retail services, and delivery services are expected to remain unchanged in most cases.
+- 13. Will these changes affect how long it take for mail and packages to be delivered?
+The impact of these changes on delivery times is part of the MPFR study analysis. - 14.
+If operations are consolidated, will it impact local Post Office or retail operations?
+The MPFR will have minimal impact to customer services.
+Business Mail entry, Post Office, station, and branch retail services, and delivery services are expected to remain unchanged in most cases.